Don't be clickbait by fancy loan types that don't exist!

 Written at: 11 Oct, 2024

 Have you ever seen ads for loan types like Tech Startup Loan, Nail Salon loans, Medical loans, Fashion Boutique loans and Aquarium Shop loans?
+These are just clickbaits.

 Just like investors diversify their portfolios by investing in various industries, lenders need to diversify their customer base and do not want to attract borrowers from only a particular sector lest something happen to the sector and all the borrowers default.